 - Roc Loc 5 retention system is superb

-- Drip-free brow pad
+- Drip-free brow pad is awesome

 - Very light weight for all that tech